trevor-mink/create-template/README.md

 3. Validation of Discount Rate and Discount Code fields on form.
 4. Color scheme and positioning of the form fields could probably be improved, as well as the fonts.
 5. Add a confirmation for a successful email or an error message for a failure.
+6. Change name from React App in the tab title to Marketer Emailer (or something like that that is more descriptive that 'React App').